Motor Machinist’s Mate, Second Class Richard Ernest Corum, Service Number 2957872

 This patrol as with the third was uneventful, but they did change ports to Brisbane, Australia and Ernest received a rating change and a promotion to Petty Officer.
 Now Motor Machinist’s Mate, Third Class Corum.
 His fourth and fifth patrols saw the Grampus sink three more enemy vessels and a promotion to Second Class.
 Their sixth patrol began on 11 February 1943 and she along with the USS Grayback (SS-208) her sister submarine were to patrol in and around the Solomon Islands.

 On the afternoon of 5 March 1943, she and the Grayback entered the Blackett Strait to destroy any enemy vessels that would try to escape the Battle of Blackett Strait that was to commence on the morning of 6 March.
 That night two Imperial Japanese Destroyers, Minegumo and Murasame entered the Strait to resupply the Japanese Base at Vila on Kolombangara Island.
 What happens next is still a mystery today.
-The Grayback around 15 miles away from the Grampus never saw or heard the destroyers, but it’s assumed Grampus did and she must have been caught on the surface, because Grayback never heard any depth charges explode, so the fight had to be on the surface.
-The next day both Minegumo and Murasame encountered Task Force 68 and were sent to the bottom of Blackett Strait in short order with only two survivors being captured by our forces, the rest made it back to the Japanese lines.
-So any paperwork that may have been done on the engagement with the Grampus also went down with those ships.
-A large unexplained oil slick was reported in the Blackett Strait on 6 March 1943.
+The Grayback around 15 miles away from the Grampus never saw or heard the destroyers, but its assumed Grampus did and she must have been caught on the surface, because Grayback never heard any depth charges explode, so the fight had to be on the surface.
+The next day both Minegumo and Murasame encountered Task Force 68 and were sent to the bottom of Blackett Strait in short order with only two survivors being rescued/captured by our forces.
+So any paperwork that may have been completed on the engagement with the Grampus, also went down with those ships.
+A large unexplained oil slick was reported in the Blackett Strait on the morning of 6 March 1943.

 After no radio transmission was received on 6 March, the Grampus was ordered to do so on 7 March and again on 8 March.
 On 22 March hearing nothing and no sighting been made the Grampus was reported as lost with all 71 crew members.
 21 June 1943 she was struck from the United States Naval Vessel Register and on 23 March 1944, Richard and the other 70 of his shipmates were declared dead.
 Richard was 24 years old and was awarded the Purple Heart.